j0py/Tidy/README.md

 ## the Mixer

-The Mixer is a collection of "effects", each gaving their own stereo input bus, and each writing to some other stereo bus or hardware output.
+The Mixer is a collection of "effects", each having their own stereo input bus, and each writing to some other stereo bus or hardware output.

 You need at least 1 "strip" in the mixer, where you can send audio signals, that will then go to the hardware output (bus 0).